maDU59/modrinth-extras/PRIVACY.md

 ## Where data is sent

-Data is sent to a self-hosted [PostHog](https://posthog.com) instance operated by the extension author.
+Data is sent to a [PostHog](https://posthog.com) instance operated by the extension author.
 It is not shared with third parties.

 ## Contact